top of page

 A woman's hand holding a tulip

-When many people think of the word “holistic,” they picture complementary and alternative tools like sound healing or essential oils.
-These can be helpful individual tools or modalities within a holistic framework.
+When many people think of the word "holistic," they picture complementary and alternative tools like sound healing or essential oils.
+These can be meaningful components within a holistic framework.
 But on their own, they are not truly holistic.

 Princess bride meme